cycloptux/GiselleBot-Documentation/docs/source/modules/forms.rst

 * Third field:

   * If ``reaction`` is selected in the first field, this field will list all of the possible answers, using ``;`` to separate these answers.
 If this is the case, this field is **mandatory**.
-  * If ``message`` is selected in the first field, this field will include a list of validation words: any anwer given by the target user will be ignored unless the message contains at least one of the chosen words/sentences (case insensitive).
+  * If ``message`` is selected in the first field, this field will include a list of validation words: any answer given by the target user will be ignored unless the message contains at least one of the chosen words/sentences (case insensitive).
 Again, you can separate words/sentences with ``;``.
 If this is the case, this field is optional.

 .. note:
     Due to Discord limitations, there can only be a maximum of 20 answers in a reaction question.
 Answers from the 21st onward will be ignored.